geosem42/search-book/README.md

 # What is it?
-This is an excersise application built with Laravel and Vue.js
+This is an exercise application built with Laravel and Vue.js

 It allows the user to upload a PDF file and search inside it, displaying a list of matches while showing snippets and information about where in the document the match was found.